 3. Full Medical Evaluation

-- CT scans, MRIs, and liver volumetry to check the structure and fat content of the liver.
+- CT scans, MRIs, and liver volumetry to measure liver structure, size, and fat content

-- Liver Attenuation Index (LAI) is calculated; a score of -4 or lower is ideal.
+- Liver Attenuation Index (LAI) — a score of -4 or lower is typically considered optimal

 4. Legal and Psychological Clearance

-This step ensures the donation is ethical, safe, and pressure-free.
-In India, the Authorization Committee conducts interviews with the donor and recipient to confirm:
+In India, the Authorization Committee interviews both the donor and recipient to confirm:

-- Voluntary decision without coercion or financial inducement
+- The decision is voluntary, with no coercion or financial exchange

-Psychological evaluation also confirms that the donor understands the process and is mentally prepared for the surgery and recovery ahead.
+A psychological evaluation ensures the donor fully understands the risks and is mentally prepared for the surgery and recovery ahead.

 5. Approval and Scheduling